FAU-LAP/NOMAD-CAMELS/README.md

 - Included the protocol's json used by the configuration in CAMELS into the data file
 - Added functionality to replace loopsteps (instead of delete + add a new one)
 - Included exception handling for manual control threads and allow for restarting them on error
+- Added a progress bar functionality for the wait-step
 - More info on python file step in protocol overview

 Fixes: